-Imagine Sherlock Holmes as an accountant – someone who is good with numbers and can find inconsistencies where most people cannot.
+Imagine Sherlock Holmes as an accountant—someone who is good with numbers and can find inconsistencies where most people cannot.
 That’s exactly how we see our forensic accounting experts.
-Fraud, misuse of funds and theft can be especially difficult to find, because it can occur over long periods of time and is usually buried deep in myriad financial statements.
-It takes intense training and a very specialized skill set to find that needle in the financial haystack, and that’s exactly what we do.
+That’s exactly how we see our forensic accounting experts.
+Fraud, misuse of funds, and theft can be especially difficult to find because they can occur over long periods of time and are usually buried deep in a myriad of financial statements.

 In addition to being certified public accountants, our forensic accounting professionals are credentialed as Certified Fraud Examiners (CFE) and Certified in Financial Forensics (CFF), demonstrating a specialization and focus on forensic accounting and fraud investigations.

 There are many reasons to hire an experienced forensic accounting firm.
 For more than 50 years, Fiske has helped many businesses, organization and high-net-worth individuals.
 Most times, forensic accounting is required when theft or wrongdoing is suspected, but there are other reasons to get an accurate look at your finances.

 Shareholder or Partner Dispute

 When disputes arise among owners, Fiske & Company’s team assists businesses large and small in resolving these matters.
 If there is concern about financial distributions, personal use of company funds and assets, our professionals can help find the loopholes.
 Often there is a shareholder divorce or split up.
 Our forensic accountants can assist in the financial allocations to each partner according to the shareholder agreement.

 Commercial damages include fraud, breach of contract, lost profits, construction claims, intellectual property infringement and product liability.
 When faced with unjust commercial losses, a forensic accountant provides expert testimony.

 Your forensic accountant will investigate the situation, identify the total sum of damages, aid in suspect interviews, trace the funds and other necessary measures.